zazukoians/docker-ontodia/README.md

 To build the image checkout the repository on your host and

-1. Install Ontodia

-    `npm install`

-2. Build the docker image
+1. Build the docker image

     `docker build -t ontodia .`

-3. Once it is built, run it like this
+1. Once it is built, run it like this

     `docker run --rm --env SPARQL_ENDPOINT=https://example.com/query -p 8080:80 ontodia`